abdullahalazmain/Superstore-Sales-Data-Analysis/README.md

 - Convert the cleaned CSV to SQL.
 - Create a database and table under that database.
 - Import the SQL file into MySQL.
+- Clean Formatting and Handling of Imported Data,
 - Perform exploratory Data analysis.
 - Segment customers using **RFM (Recency, Frequency, Monetary)** analysis.